Did you know that your iPod Touch can save your life?

 Every family has one person who keeps everyone else organized.
 And since you’re reading this post, something tells me it’s probably you!

-If that’s the case, it’s up to you to ensure every member of your household not only has iCE Contacts set up on his or her phone, but that everyone’s phone contains all of the contact information for every other family member.
+If that’s the case, it’s up to you to ensure every member of your household not only has iCE Contacts set up on his or her iPod, but that everyone’s iPhones and smartphones contain all of the contact information for every other family member.
 That way you’ll be able to get in touch with each other as quickly as possible in an emergency.

 Do yourself a favor.
 Take five minutes right now to set up your family’s iCE contacts.
 That way your family will have all the information they need to stay safe and secure, no matter what the situation.